cadnano/cadnano2.5/README.md

 python if you run:

     sudo python pyqt5_check.py

+This script only builds required parts of Qt5 and PyQt5 in the interest of time.

 Manual installation of PyQt5 is fine too, but you'll need to trouble shoot on your own